Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Simulating ARD

-{\paragraph{A synthetic replicate of \citet{mccarty2001comparing}} The survey data collected by \citet{mccarty2001comparing} has become a benchmark data set for ARD analyses, but is not publicly available.
-However, parameter estimates for an ARD model developed by \citet{maltiel2015estimating} are available in the \texttt{NSUM} package for \texttt{R} \citep{maltiel2014NSUM}.
+The survey data collected by \citet{mccarty2001comparing} has become a benchmark data set for ARD analyses, {and was made publicly available by \citet{feehan2016generalizing} along with} parameter estimates for an ARD model developed by \citet{maltiel2015estimating} available in the \texttt{NSUM} package for \texttt{R} \citep{maltiel2014NSUM}.
 We simulate synthetic ARD under \citet{maltiel2015estimating}'s barrier effects model, with these parameter values, which replicates the data structure and many important features of real world ARD.
-We show the true degree of the nodes in this sample in Figure~\ref{fig:mix_true_degree}.
-With this replicated data we will fit each of our null models, along with the models of \citet{zheng_how_2006} and the barrier effects model from \citet{maltiel2015estimating}, which corresponds to fitting the true model.}\\
+We show the true degree of the nodes in this sample in Figure~\ref{fig:mix_true_degree}, {which gives us an additional ground truth we can compare the estimates from each of our models against}.
+With this replicated data we will fit each of our null models, along with the models of \citet{zheng_how_2006} and the barrier effects model from \citet{maltiel2015estimating}, which corresponds to fitting the true model.

-Given these simulated datasets, we will then describe the steps required to fit the models of Section~\ref{mod-null}-\ref{model-latent} to each of these datasets, outlining the key steps in fitting these models.